 Theatre: reliefs decorating the stage.
 The image used as background for this page shows a relief depicting a Winged Victory

 Scaenae frons, the building behind the stage, was a narrow and long construction and its stability was lesser than that of the cavea.
 Its collapse entailed that of its decorated portico.
 The damage to statues and reliefs was partly caused by the rage of the Early Christians towards symbols of the past religion, such as the Dionysiac scene depicted in a long relief on the stage podium.
-The main theatre of Athens was dedicated to Dionysus, the god of Drama and a small temple to him has been found near the entrance to the theatre of Side.
+The main theatre of Athens as well as that of Aspendos were dedicated to Dionysus, the god of Drama and a small temple to him has been found near the entrance to the theatre of Side.